A Complete Guide to Enhanced Lifetime Mortgages

-Your lender offers this plan on either a lump-sum or drawdown basis.
-Similar to the enhanced annuity plan, the enhanced lifetime mortgage provides you with a favourable lump-sum and the more severe your health record, the more money you get.
+Your lender offers this plans on either a lump-sum or drawdown basis.
+Similar to the enhanced annuity plans, the enhanced lifetime mortgage provides you with a favourable lump-sum and the more severe your health history, the more money you get.
 The premise behind the enhancement is a lower life expectancy.

 You get a capital lump sum from the outset which is successfully a release of equity from your residence.
-You don’t make any monthly payments and the tax-free cash you unlock then attracts a fixed lifetime interest rate which compounds over the life of the loan.
+You don’t make any monthly payments and the tax free cash you unlock then attracts a fixed duration interest rate which compounds over the life of the loan.

 Once, the last homeowner breathes their last breath, or moves into residential care, the lender puts up the property for sale and use the proceeds to pay off the mortgage primarily, and the balance goes to the heirs or the estate.